 The Contractor's Draft Report

 has been received and is available.
-It is expected that the report will be published as an NCHRP Web-Only Document.
 The potential MUTCD improvements have been provided to the National Committee on Uniform Traffic Control Devices for their consideration.

 In 2002, there were 38,309 fatal crashes on the U.S. highway system and approximately 25% of these crashes occurred on horizontal curves (NCHRP Report 500: Volume 7, A Guide for Reducing Collisions on Horizontal Curves).
 Traffic control devices (TCDs) such as signs and delineation treatments are intended to inform and warn motorists of horizontal curves and the Manual on Uniform Traffic Control Devices (MUTCD) is the national standard for all TCDs on roads open to public travel.
 Research has consistently demonstrated that TCDs on curves are inconsistently applied across the United States (NCHRP Report 559: Communicating Changes in Horizontal Alignment) and the 2009 MUTCD provides more prescriptive requirements than previous editions.
 The intent of this change was to promote uniformity across the country and, thereby, improve safety on horizontal curves.
 These MUTCD changes have generated much debate because their impacts on safety or driver behavior have not been documented.
 While transportation agencies support the goal of reducing crashes, there is concern that installing or replacing TCDs on curves may not be the most cost-effective way of improving safety.
 There is also concern that installing additional TCDs with limited or no benefit “might result in disrespect at those locations where the device is needed and appropriate.”
 (2009 MUTCD, Section 1A.06)

 Task 1.
 Review Pertinent Literature.
 The objective of this task is to identify the state of design practice regarding traffic control devices for curves and synthesize the existing information.